HOME SEARCH ALL TOPICS

 Why fish was not rationed

-The fact that a food that was so nutritious was not rationed is an example of one of the WW2 rationing policies: if there was enough of anything to go round in however small quantities, it was rationed so that everyone could have some of it, but if there was not enough to go round, if was 'first come, first served' with the inevitable queues.
+Fish, a really nutritious food, was not rationed during the Second World War.
+Although this may seem surprising, it is understandable because of the WW2 rationing policies: If there was enough of anything to go round even in tiny quantities, it was rationed so that everyone could have some of it, but if there was not enough to go round, if was 'first come, first served' with the inevitable queues.
+Implicit in this, but not actually stated, was that if a food were rationed it must stay fresh enough to travel to the far reaches of the country.
+Fish was a case in point, particularly as household fridges were effectively non-existent, and fresh fish spoils quickly.

 Fish and chip shops

-Fish from Fish and Chips shops was cheap and reasonably plentiful if you were prepared to buy whatever type happened to be available.
+Fish from Fish and Chips shops and fishmongers was cheap and reasonably plentiful if you were prepared to buy whatever type happened to be available and if you were not at long distances from the coast.
 There was always a long queue of people waiting for the shop to open.
-The same may not have been true at long distances from the coast.

 Fish and chips from Fish and Chip shops was served in newspaper.
-So we could either eat it out of doors if the weather was fine or take them home to eat.
+So we could either eat it out of doors if the weather was fine or take it home to eat.

 Peter Johnson